 Conclusion

-I added some other features to the app.
-For example, a join view to allow the user to select a name that determines the avatar.
+I added some other features to the app, such as a join view that allows the user to select a name that determines the avatar.
 I externalized the AIML files so I could deploy the app to a production environment.
-I also added a random delay to the bot answers to make it look more human.
+I also added a random delay to the bot answers to make them look more human.

 There are still a lot of things you could try yourself.
 For example, adding an option to make two bots talk to each other.
 Or designing an AIML that returns answers in a structured way and processes the answer to show, for example, videos, maps, images, or even Vaadin components in the chat.